globocom/prettylog/README.en.md

 ## How does it work

-Prettylog process logs with an arbitrary number of fields, resulting in a friendly output in the following format:
+Prettylog process logs with an arbitrary number of fields, resulting in a human friendly output in the following format:

     <TIMESTAMP> <LOGGER> <CALLER> <LEVEL> <MESSAGE> <FIELD1>=<VALUE> <FIELD2>=<VALUE> ...

 If a certain field does not exist in the log, it is ignored in the generated output.

-**NOTE**: Currently, only logs in JSON format are supported.
+**NOTE**: Currently, only logs in JSON are supported.
 Logs in other formats, or without any format at all, will be printed with no changes.

 ## How to use

-The tool is projected to read directly the `stdout` of an application which produces logs in structured format:
+This tool is projected to read `stdout` directly from an application which produces logs in any structured format:

     app | prettylog

-May the application write logs to `stderr` instead of `stdout`, redirecting is necessary for the tool to work properly:
+If the application write logs to `stderr` instead of `stdout`, then redirecting is necessary for the tool to work
+properly:

     app 2>&1 | prettylog

 ## Configuration

-The tool read its configurations through the `.prettylog.yml` file, localized both locally (in the same folder where the tool is executed) and globally (in the `$HOME` folder).
+The tool can be configured through the `.prettylog.yml` file, localized both locally (in the same folder where the tool is executed) and globally (in the `$HOME` folder).
 The file structure is the following:

     timestamp: